ministryofjustice/operations-engineering-github-cloudwatch-alarms/README.md

 ## Creating an alarm

 To create a new alarm, create a new Terraform file in the root directory called `my_team.tf`, if it doesn't already exist.
-Create a new alarm by adding the folloewing to `my_team.tf`:
+Create a new alarm by adding the following to `my_team.tf`:

 ```
 module "my_alarm" {